PostHog/bigquery-plugin/README.md

 ## Installation

-1. Visit 'Project Plugins' under 'Settings'
+1. Visit 'Plugins' in PostHog
-1. Enable plugins if you haven't already done so
+1. Find this plugin from the repository or install `https://github.com/PostHog/bigquery-plugin`
-1. Click the 'Repository' tab next to 'Installed'
+1. Configure the plugin
-1. Click 'Install' on this plugin
+   1. Upload your Google Cloud key `.json` file. ([How to get the file](https://cloud.google.com/bigquery/docs/reference/libraries).)
-1. Upload your Google Cloud key `.json` file
+   1. Enter your Dataset ID
-1. Enter your Dataset ID and Table ID
+   1. Enter your Table ID
 1. Watch events roll into BigQuery